grace-secops/soc-analyst-labs/README.md

 Through these labs, I am developing practical skills in:

-* Network traffic analysis
+1. Network traffic analysis
-* Intrusion detection
+2. Intrusion detection
-* Security alert investigation
-* Digital forensics
+3. Digital forensics
-* Threat detection
-* Security monitoring

 I am continuing to build on these skills through hands-on practice and personal projects as I transition into cybersecurity.